Updated Apr 02, 2026

-On 2 February 2026, the Office for Students (OfS) updated its NSS promotion guidance for providers, including refreshed supporting materials for Wales, Scotland and Northern Ireland.
-[OfS guidance] For institutions that rely on the National Student Survey (NSS) as part of student experience reporting, this is a timely reminder: you can encourage participation, but you must not influence how students respond.
+Survey integrity matters before a single NSS comment is analysed.
+On 2 February 2026, the Office for Students (OfS) updated its NSS promotion guidance for providers and refreshed supporting materials for Wales, Scotland and Northern Ireland.
+[OfS guidance] The message is direct: you can encourage participation, but you must not influence how students respond.
+For institutions using NSS results in committee packs, action plans, and quality narratives, that boundary helps protect whether student voice evidence is trusted, comparable year to year, and strong enough to support decisions.

 The OfS guidance restates the boundary between appropriate promotion and inappropriate influence.
-In short, promotion becomes inappropriate when communications, staff, or processes attempt to steer students towards particular answers.
+In short, promotion becomes inappropriate when communications, staff, or local processes try to steer students towards particular answers.
 The page also links to updated Ipsos good practice guides for providers and a quick checklist of “dos and don’ts”.
+For teams already planning emails, briefings, and posters, the immediate benefit is clarity: the rules are explicit before fieldwork pressure builds.

-The OfS also makes the consequences explicit.
-Where inappropriate influence is found, the regulator (working with funding partners across the UK) can suppress affected data:
+The OfS also makes the consequence explicit.
+Where inappropriate influence is found, the regulator, working with funding partners across the UK, can suppress affected data:

 "The OfS could take action to suppress the affected NSS data for the provider.
 This means that no NSS results would be published for the affected courses."